Custom vs. Standard Forms

 Once you are satisfied with your survey, click Save to save your changes, then Home to return to the Survey/Form page.

 Once you are ready to share your custom form and allow constituents to begin taking it, you need to publish it.
-To do this, select [Publish] in the upper-right corner of the Survey/Form page.
+To do this, select [Publish] in the upper-right corner of the Custom Form page.

 Click Check to view your form.
 This is the link that you can share with your constituents and link to your website.

-You can set your own acknowledgement email for your custom form/survey by going to the Survey/Form page.
+You can set your own acknowledgement email for your custom form by going to the Custom Form detail page.

 You can use an alternate web template for this custom form if you've created one.
 To change the web template, the form must be unpublished.